Mock Interview Guide

 1. “Tell me something about yourself”

 It doesn’t mean that the interviewer wants to know your life story.
-This is your opportunity to explain how your educational background, knowledge, and skills suit the job you’re applying for.
+This is your opportunity to explain how your educational background, knowledge, and skills that suit the job you’re applying for.

 2. “What are your strengths and weaknesses?”